Leress/hello-world/README.md

-# Dynamsoft Webcam SDK for Windows: Hello World
+# Dynamsoft Camera SDK for Windows: Hello World

-The sample shows how to use [Dynamsoft Webcam SDK][1] to build a simple web camera application with a few lines of JavaScript code.
+The sample shows how to use [Dynamsoft Camera SDK][1] to build a simple web camera application with a few lines of JavaScript code.

 ## Getting Started
-1. Download the [SDK][2].
+1. Download the [SDK][2] or include [dynamsoft.camera.min.js][3] to your project.
-2. Copy < Your Dynamsoft Webcam SDK Path >\DWSResources to your project.
-3. Open **index.html** in any web browsers.
+2. Open **index.html** in any web browsers.

 **Note: the image saving function only works for Chrome.**